 Innovation Opportunities Develop Through Partnerships with Researchers and Universities

-Various research organizations are also actively engaged with the ExOne process and equipment, including national laboratories such as Oak Ridge, Lawrence Livermore, and NIST.
-Other commercial research programs in process at supplier and customer facilities, as well as multi-partnered research between public and private institutions.
+Various research organizations are also actively engaged with the ExOne process and equipment, including national laboratories such as Oak Ridge, Lawrence Livermore, and NIST, as well as other commercial research programs in process at supplier and customer facilities, and multi-partnered research between public and private institutions.
 ExOne was on the original proposal team for America Makes, the first National Network for Manufacturing Innovation funded by the government and driven by the National Center for Defense Manufacturing and Machining.

 Innovation Partners in the Future of 3D Printing